mmig/mmir-plugin-speech-nuance/README.md

 ## Nuance LIBRARIES AND CREDENTIALS

-You need to to place your need to add the native libararies and resources from the Dragon Mobile SDK into the plugin's `/res` directories.
+You need to add the native libararies and resources from your the Dragon Mobile SDK into the plugin's `/res` directories.